LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/data-availability-latency.md

 Reports are refreshed throughout the day, every eight hours.
 The first data update takes place every morning, between 07:00 to 08:00 in the timezone of the data center timezone* from which your account is operated.
 After each update, the reports display the data collected up to 6 hours earlier.

-\*Every LiveEngage account sits on one of our three farms.
+\*Every LivePerson Conversational Cloud account sits on one of our three farms.
 Your account’s farm is indicated in the account URL, for example: https://z1.le.liveperson.net/a/9999999/#wa!webagent.
 The three data centers, and their timezones, are as follows:

 * Z1 = Virginia, North America.
 The timezone for the Virginia farm is EST.
 * Z2 = UK.
 The timezone for the UK farm is GMT (or GMT+1 during Daylight Saving Time).